massimo-marino/active-class/README.md

 - a body
 - an epilogue

-All these functional objects are unary functions whose unique argument is a data structure provided by the calling application.
+All the above functional objects are unary functions whose unique argument is a data structure provided by the calling application.

 The prologue and the epilogue return a `bool`, the body returns a client defined type.